Whitianga Activities Attractions Travel Guide Weather

 Free cancellation: Get a full refund of ticket price up to 24 hours in advance.

-Whitianga, a beach lovers paradise.
-Located on the eastern side of the Coromandel Peninsula only 2.5 hours drive from Auckland.
+Whitianga, a beach lover's paradise.
+Located on the eastern side of the Coromandel Peninsula, only 2.5 hours drive from Auckland.
 Enjoy the many activities and attractions on offer here with its friendly and relaxed atmosphere - there is just so much to see and do.
-Whitianga is an attractive town with a beautiful deep-water harbour, the perfect ba...
+Whitianga is an attractive town with a beautiful deep-water harbour, the perfect bas...
 Show More

 Tourist Information About Whitianga